Community and Open Space

 Overview: NYU will fund a seasonal playground associate for Washington Square Park to offset the potential increase in park users during construction of the LaGuardia Building on the north superblock.
 NYU will collaborate with the Department of Parks and Recreation onthis project.
 For further reference, please review the Restrictive Declaration 4.4(f)(ii), p.
 61.

-Current Status: This project will be part of the design/construction due diligence process related to LaGuardia building construction, which will not occur until 2022 at the earliest.
+Current Status: This project will be part of the design/construction due diligence process related to LaGuardia building construction.

 Washington Square Village Community Facility Space